 Introduction

 Earth is warming at an unprecedented rate from human-created emissions (Trenberth et al. 2007, USGCRP 2009, Duffy and Tebaldi 2012).
 Anthropogenic impacts are also affecting precipitation trends as well as increasing the variability and severity of extreme weather events (Trenberth et al. 2007, USGCRP 2009, Duffy and Tebaldi 2012).
 Essentially the planet and all its inhabitants are in a climate crisis of unknown magnitude.
 One urgent imperative is tracking the impacts of these climate changes on living organisms to better mitigate the damages and to improve predictions of foreseeable conservation catastrophes.
 Unfortunately, there are still more publications predicting rather than measuring species’ responses (e.g., Dawson et al. 2011, review in McCain and King 2014).
-Reasons for this disconnect are many-fold, but foremost are the rarity of detailed historical and repeatable surveys across gradients of change (e.g., latitude, elevation, depth), and the significant, long term effort and quantity of data needed to detected organismal responses.
+Reasons for this disconnect are many-fold, but foremost are the rarity of detailed historical and repeatable surveys across gradients of change (e.g., latitude, elevation, depth), and the significant, long term effort and quantity of data needed to detect organismal responses.
 As a research community we need to embrace innovative ways to compile historical and contemporary records to robustly track how organisms are currently changing and monitor these changes through time (Dawson et al. 2011, Grytnes et al. 2014).

-Temperature cools at increasing elevations, thus as average temperatures increase in a region, species are expected to track temperatures by shifting to higher elevations (Fig. 1a; e.g., McDonald and Brown 1992, Pauli et al. 1996, Inouye et al. 2000).
-Such upward tracking could include an upward shift of just the lower or upper end of the species’ range, or both range limits depending on the location on the montane gradient, and the consistency of the response between the range edges.
+Temperature cools as elevation increases, and species are expected to track temperatures by shifting to higher elevations as average temperatures increase in a region (Fig. 1a; e.g., McDonald and Brown 1992, Pauli et al. 1996, Inouye et al. 2000).
+Such tracking could include an upward shift of just the lower or upper end of the species’ range, or both range limits depending on the location on the montane gradient and the consistency of the response between the range edges.
 The published resurveys of historical montane gradients do provide strong evidence that some organisms are shifting their ranges to higher elevations.
 For example, many small mammals have shifted upwards in the western United States (Moritz et al. 2008, Rowe et al. 2010, Rowe et al. 2015).
 Many alpine plants in Europe have shifted higher with climate change (Grabherr et al. 1994, Pauli et al. 1996, Lenoir et al. 2008, Engler et al. 2011), moths in the Asian tropics have shifted upwards by an average of 67 m (Chen et al. 2009), and a review of montane shifts detected an 11 m increase in elevational ranges per decade across organisms (Chen et al. 2011).
 But the upward shifts are not the whole story; one critical element is the variability in responses on these gradients.
-Overall the shifts are upward, but individual species also demonstrate unexpected responses like downward shifts or no detectable changes (Fig. 1b; Lenoir et al. 2010, Crimmins et al. 2011, McCain and King 2014, Rowe et al. 2015).
+Overall the shifts are upward, but individual species also demonstrate unexpected responses like downward shifts or no detectable change (Fig. 1b; Lenoir et al. 2010, Crimmins et al. 2011, McCain and King 2014, Rowe et al. 2015).
 The location of the mountain appears important.
 For example, American pika on small, isolated sky islands in the western US are experiencing local extirpations linked to higher temperatures, decreased precipitation, and lack of rock ice features (Beever et al. 2003, Beever et al. 2010, Millar and Westfall 2010, Beever et al. 2011).
 However, the same species in the more expansive, taller, and interconnected southern Rocky Mountains appear to have few, if any, local extirpations (Erb et al. 2011).